ziolai/finite_element_electrical_engineering/README.md

 ## Section 1:/ Introduction

-This course consists of three blocks.
+This course consists of three consequitively blocks.
+The first and second block are intended as stepping stone to the second and third block, respectively.

 ### First Block
 In the first block we discuss the finite difference method to solve the Poisson equation in one and two spatial dimensions.
 We restrict ourselves to the interval and the square discretized by a uniform mesh.
 The Poisson equation models a diffusion process and typically appears in the computation of electrostatic and magneto-static fields.
 Our motivation is to introduce initial problem formulations and simplified numerical solution methods.